-FONTONFEOM DEVELOPMENT: The Gomoa Assin Mampong call
+FONTONFEOM DEVELOPMENT: The Gomoa Assin Mampong Call

 Amidst the battered but recovering people, culture and traditions of Africa, is the wholesome and vibrant phenomenon of Drums and Drumming.
 Drums occupy a cardinal role in our culture and traditions since the era of Kemet, Kush and Nubia.
 It is therefore of great interest how the culture and traditions of drums and drumming have remained wholly intact from the brutal pressures of foreign invasions.